Vision & Intent

 - Global citizenship.

-Through our curriculum, Meadows First School’s children are empowered to make informed decisions and will know how to make a positive contribution to their school, local environment and wider community.
+Through our curriculum, Meadows First School’s children are empowered to make informed decisions and will know how to make a positive contribution to their school, local environment and wider community. (principles of global citizens and positive relationships)

 - We want our children to love learning, so we make it as rich, broad and as interesting as possible. ’The curriculum is rich and exciting.
 It has been carefully planned with the school’s values of ‘caring, sharing and preparing for life’ at its heart.’
 Ofsted 2019